AdejokeAdeoye/RL_ASSIGNMENT_TWO/README.md

 - The Blue state at (0, 1) yields a reward of 5 and jumps to the red state at (4, 2).
 - The Green state at (0, 4) yields a reward of 2.5 and jumps to either the red state at (4, 2) or the yellow state at (4, 4) with equal probability.
 - The agent receives a reward of -0.5 for attempting to move off the grid.

+## Conclusion
+All three methods (explicitly solving the Bellman optimality equation, policy iteration, and value iteration) produced similar optimal policies.
+This consistency is expected as all methods are grounded in the principles of Bellman’s equations.
+The optimal policies derived from each approach guide the agent towards maximizing cumulative rewards by strategically navigating the grid world environment.